-The guidelines described in this brochure are intended to outline Middlebury’s study abroad policies, as well as to provide institutional consistency between Middlebury Schools Abroad and the variety of other programs and universities that Middlebury students attend in the parts of the world where Middlebury does not have its own program.
-The goal is to assure that the academic programs at which Middlebury students study are among the best available.
+The guidelines described in this document are intended to outline Middlebury’s study abroad policies, as well as to provide institutional consistency between Middlebury Schools Abroad and the variety of other programs and universities that Middlebury students attend in the parts of the world where Middlebury does not have its own program.
+The goal is to ensure that the academic programs at which Middlebury students study are among the best available.

 - Middlebury Schools Abroad

 - Affiliated Programs